 Team teaching will be implemented at the school in the coming year for 4K through elementary grades.

 “So one teacher will focus on ELA and social studies,” Poston said.
 “The other teacher will focus on math and science.
 So we’re going to start that at 4K.
 We’ve been doing it in 5K.
 And then grades one through five will be coming in.”

 Teachers have undergone professional development provided by the publishers of the textbook companies the school uses.
-And this month, Poston said, she and Lynch will start leading professional development focused on research-based learning strategies and questioning techniques.
+And in July, Poston said, she and Lynch will start leading professional development focused on research-based learning strategies and questioning techniques.

-The school also is working with The Continuum in Lake City, and students will begin taking college courses there this fall.
-Almost half of the senior class will take one or more courses through the new educational initiative.
+The school is also working with The Continuum in Lake City, and students will begin taking college courses there this fall.
+Just about half of the senior class will take one or more courses through the new educational initiative.
 Poston said most of the students will take Francis Marion University dual credit classes, and a few will take classes in welding and industrial maintenance.

-Poston said the school’s new curriculum and offerings are huge to better prepare students for the 21st century.
+Poston said the school’s new curriculum and offerings is huge to better prepare students for the 21st century.
 And she said that includes the experience they will receive at The Continuum.

-Carolina Academy Board Chairman Skeet Coker said it is a great day not only for the school but for Lake City, too.
+Carolina Academy Board Chairman Skeet Coker said it is a great day for not only the school, but Lake City, too.